riserjs/riser/README.md

-### A decentralized framework for develop frontend and or backend realtime applications.
+### A decentralized framework for develop frontend and or backend realtime applications
 - Incoming events path listen on .view.tsx .gateway.ts file types declaration
 - No directory structure is required
 - No main file is required